CodeColde/cold-utilities/README.md

 # Cold Utilities - The Variety Utility Function Package
 CodeColde's Personal Utility Package.

+Fork the (test project)[https://codesandbox.io/embed/utility-package-with-typescript-t908w?fontsize=14] if you want to play around!

 See below the table of contents with docs regarding what each function does:

 ## Articles
 For articles, a user might want some things to touch up their article publishing.
 Below are some utility functions that you can use: